BlueCutOfficial/css-modules-to-scoped-css/README.md

 ### Try it yourself

-To have a better understanding of the differences between both addons, you might feel the need to see the whole resulting CSS and even experiment things in the browser.
-To help you doing this as easily as possible, this repository contains two folders `dist_ember-css-modules` and `dist_ember-scoped-css` that each corresponds to a dev build of each classic app using one or the other.
+To better understand the differences between both addons, you might want to see the whole resulting CSS and even experiment in the browser.
+To help you do this as easily as possible, this repository contains two folders, `dist_ember-css-modules` and `dist_ember-scoped-css`, each corresponding to a dev build of each classic app using one or the other.

 - `git clone <this repository URL>`
 - In a terminal, run `npx http-server dist_ember-css-modules`